Selectors are most often used in CSS to target specific HTML elements on web pages that you want to style.

 HTML elements can also refer to more than one class.

 The :nth-child(n) selector matches every element that is the nth child, regardless of its parent type. n can be a number, a keyword, or a formula.
-In our case, this will typically be set to match by number.
+In this example, is will typically be set to match by number.

 The selector below will select the 2nd p element in this example: